locka99/cpp-to-rust-book/src/memory_management/index.md

 Rust also has this issue and strings / collections have methods to reserve capacity.
 But as a consequence of its design it prefers the stack over the heap.
 Unless you explicitly allocate memory by putting it into a Box, Cell or RefCell you do not allocate it on the heap.

-## Lifetimes and membership

-Rust rigorously enforces lifetimes this means if you take a reference to a member of a struct you may get in trouble if you don’t release that reference before it goes out of scope.
-You might also get in trouble if you pass an object to the c

 ## RAII

 RAII stands for Resource Acquisiton Is Initalization.
 It's a programming pattern that ties access to some resource the object's lifetime